axiak/pybloomfiltermmap/README.markdown

 ## Install

-You may or may not want to use Cython.
-If you have it installed, the setup file will build the C file from the pyx file.
-Otherwise, it will skip that step automatically and build from the packaged C file.
+If you have [Cython](http://cython.org/) installed it will generate the C extension from the pyx file.
+Otherwise it will use the pre-generated C code.
+Cython is only required for development.

 To install: